Ralph Katz

 Computer Consultant

-(last modified 5/29/09)
+(last modified 12/25/2022)

 Current Resume: http://ralphkatz.pbworks.com/f/Ralph%20Katz.pdf

-- Certified Engineering Manager, Society of Manufacturing Engineers
+- Certified Engineering Manager, Society of Manufacturing Engineers (expired 2009)

-- Engineering Management Certification Fundamentals, American Society of Mechanical Engineers
+- Engineering Management Certification Fundamentals, American Society of Mechanical Engineers (expired 2009)

 In a varied career, I have worked mostly for engineering companies.
 A stint at the University of Michigan told me I had little affinity for research.
 For a year I scrambled, building theatrical scenery, working in factories, and doing data entry.
-Then Manpower sent me to Bechtel as clerk on a 4-week temporary assignment.
+Then Manpower sent me to Bechtel as a 4-week temporary clerk.
 When Bechtel left town 14 years later, I was a Senior Programmer Analyst and one of the last employees released, after the phone PBX and computer systems were moved to Chicago.

 Favorite links: http://ralphkatz.pbworks.com/ISLinks